 EllaOne is an emergency contraception pill that is more commonly known as day after pill.
 It is called as such because it is usually taken the day after an unprotected sex when you might have a pregnancy scare.

 EllaOne can be used if you have doubts regarding the contraceptive you are currently using, such as a forgotten contraceptive pill or a tear in the condom.
 ElllaOne should be taken as soon as possible to prevent the unwanted pregnancy.
 If taken within 24 hours of unprotected sex, the effectiveness of a day after pill is as high as 95%.
-The pill can be taken up to 120 hours but the effectivity of the pill may decrease.
+The pill can be taken up to 120 hours, but the effectivity of the pill may decrease.

-EllaOne contains the active ingredient Ulipristal Acetate with other ingredients such as povidone K30, crosscarmellose sodium, magnesium stearate and lactose monohydrate.
-The usual mechanism of action of day after pill is that they alter the lining of the womb preventing the fertilized egg cell from implanting and thus preventing the pregnancy.
+EllaOne contains the active ingredient Ulipristal Acetate with other ingredients such as povidone K30, croscarmellose sodium, magnesium stearate and lactose monohydrate.
+The usual mechanism of action of the day after pill is that they alter the lining of the womb preventing the fertilised egg cell from implanting and thus preventing the pregnancy.
 According to studies the treatment or use of EllaOne is highly effective especially if taken within 24 hours.
 But there is still a small chance you can get pregnant.
 If you think that the treatment did not work, consult your doctor immediately.

 The advantage of EllaOne compared to another day after pills are that it can help you prevent pregnancy for up to 120 hours after the unprotected sex.
 Other days after pills are usually effective for only up to 72 hours.
 The disadvantage is that it is slightly less effective compared the ordinary contraceptive pills.